rasika-lokhande/cognibot/README.md

 ## Overview

-**Cognibot** is a cognitive robotics project exploring **Theory of Event Coding** in embodied artificial agents.
-Unlike traditional robotics architectures that separate perception, planning, and action into distinct modules, this project investigates how shared representations can unify perception and action planning.
+**Cognibot** is a cognitive robotics project exploring the concept of shared representations in embodied artificial agents.
+Unlike traditional robotics architectures that separate perception, planning, and action into distinct modules, this project explores how shared representations can unify perception and action planning.

-The project implements the **Theory of Event Coding (TEC)** and **HiTEC** computational model principles in a simulated differential drive robot using **Unity** for physics simulation and **ROS 2** for cognitive architecture implementation.
+The project is a proof of concept prototype implementation, inspired by the **Theory of Event Coding (TEC)** (Hommel et al., 2001) and **HiTEC** computational model (Haazebroek et al., 2011) principles in a simulated differential drive robot using **Unity** for physics simulation and **ROS 2** for cognitive architecture implementation.

----

-## Vision

-This project will (eventually) attempt to explore the following concepts:
-- **Shared Perception-Action Representations**: Features that simultaneously represent perceptual information and action possibilities
-- **Ideomotor Learning**: How robots can learn action-effect associations through experience
-- **Active Perception**: How robots can use sensorimotor interactions to actively explore and learn about their environment
-- **Task driven modulation**: How current goals influence event coding
-- **Reward driven modulation**: How rewards and internal drives can modulate event coding
-- **Semantic Grounding**: How can meaning be generated through these sensorimotor associations?
-- **Attention driven modulation**: How can attention mechanisms influence event coding?
-- **Hierarchical Feature Development**: How can robots learn complex features through hierarchical representations?
-- **Multi-modal Integration**: How can robots integrate multiple sensor modalities (e.g., vision, LIDAR) into a unified coding framework?
-- **Metacognitive Monitoring**: How can robots monitor their own cognitive processes and adapt their behavior accordingly?

 ---

 ## Tech Stack